codegeet/platform/coderunner/README.md

 ### Author

-As the author was not extensively familiar with Bash scripting, **coderunner** has been written by ChatGPT.
+As the author was not much familiar with Bash scripting, so **coderunner** has been written by ChatGPT.

 #### Prompt:
 ```txt